 From a young age, we’re taught that we need vitamin D to keep our bones strong, vitamin A to keep our eyes healthy, and vitamin C to help our body heal.
 But how many of us missed the memo when it comes to zinc?; an essential mineral and micronutrient that helps our immune system heal and assists in maintaining our sense of taste and smell.

 Zinc plays many crucial roles throughout our body including growth and development, it also brings with it a host of benefits for immune function, and fortunately, it’s possible to get just the right amount of zinc through diet alone.
 So to reap the full benefits of this mineral and to ensure you’re getting sufficient amounts,try incorporating some of the following sources of zinc into your diet:

 - Dairy foods

 What foods are highest in zinc?

 As a trace mineral, the body only needs small amounts of zinc - which is great news for those of us looking to ensure we’re getting just the right amount.
-According to Mayo Clinic, the recommended daily amount (RDA) for women is 8 milligrams and for men, it’s 11 milligrams.
+According to Mayo Clinic, the recommended daily amount (RDA) of zinc intake for women is 8 milligrams and for men, it’s 11 milligrams.

 Although zinc deficiency isn’t common in the United States, those with certain digestive disorders such as inflammatory bowel disease, vegans and vegetarians following a plant-based diet, or pregnant women are at risk of developing a deficiency.
 So whether you fall under one of these categories or you simply want to make sure you’re taking advantage of all that zinc has to offer, there are some food sources of zinc that you should know about.

 While experts recommend keeping consumption of red meat to a minimum, eating modest amounts a few times a week can provide a good source of not only zinc but other essential nutrients such as protein, iron, and vitamin B12 .